Download the full report

 While we continue monitoring the evolving situation closely, we make the following recommendations:

-The outbreak of the Novel Coronavirus (COVID-19) has resulted in increased adverse impacts on the Japanese economy.
+The effects of COVID-19 have resulted in increased adverse impacts on the Japanese economy.
 As China is Japan’s largest trading partner, representing 29% of imports and 22% of exports, we expect both demand and supply impacts in coming months.
 Based on Colliers’ research, we recommend,

-The Philippine economy grew by 5.9% in 2019, the slowest pace since the 3.7% recorded in 2011.The economic growth potential for 2020 will be clipped by the impact of COVID-19.
-In our opinion, a coordinated policy and monetary response from the Philippine government and central bank is likely to instill confidence in the property market before the end of 2020, assuming the outbreak peaks in H1 2020.
+The Philippine economy grew by 5.9% in 2019, the slowest pace since the 3.7% recorded in 2011.The economic growth potential for 2020 will be clipped by the effects of COVID-19.
+In our opinion, a coordinated policy and monetary response from the Philippine government and central bank is likely to instill confidence in the property market before the end of 2020, assuming the outbreak has reached its peak.

 As telecommuting and remote working become the norm for affected workforces, we look again at how best to “cloud your workforce”, enhance productivity of your people and maximise your real estate.